Fastpitch softball: United States

 The number of Division I softball teams in the US grew from 222 in 1997 to 277 in 2007.
 The number of youth teams also increased from 73,567 in 1995 to 86,049 that same year.

 Currently, there are 286 National Collegiate Athletic Association (NCAA) Division 1 (D1) softball colleges across the nation.
 This provides an opportunity for competitors to play Division 1 softball in every state across America.
 64 teams compete in the NCAA tournament, only 16 teams make it to the Super Regionals and 8 teams compete in the College Softball World Series, hosted each year in May and June in Oklahoma City.

 Olympic acceptance

-As the worldwide participation in softball continued to grow, the sport was eventually included in the 1996 Summer Olympic Games in Atlanta, Georgia, USA.
+As the worldwide participation in softball continued to grow, the sport was eventually included in the 1996 Summer Olympic Games in Atlanta, Georgia, US.

 USA Olympic team

 In America, the ASA responded by developing a coaching pool consisting of the best coaches in the country along with a selection committee which would recruit the most talented US softball players.
 The selection committee was responsible for making the final cuts to decide which players would compete for the US team at all international competitions throughout the year.
 The strategy was successful as the United States won their first olympic gold medal in softball against China with a 3–0 win.
 This success was followed by two more olympic gold medals and seven World Championships.